 Reports to parents are sent out twice a year.
-In the autumn (Term 2) following a profiling interview with the students' tutor, an interim report is emailed home, highlighting attitudes to learning and learning skills in the first term and including a tutor statement.
+In the autumn (Term 2) following a profiling interview with the students' tutor, an interim report is emailed home, highlighting attitudes to learning and learning skills in the first term.
 In the summer (Term 6) following end of year examinations, a full report is sent out.
-This contains a detailed report for each subject including targets for improvement and examination marks where appropriate.
-Each student discusses her overall progress with her tutor and agrees a general comment for the report.
-During Terms 2-4 Parents' Consultation Afternoons take place for all year groups.
+Each student discusses their overall progress with their tutor and sets some agreed targets for the coming year.
+During Terms 2-4, Parents' Consultation Afternoons take place for all year groups.
+These are online.